-Part B - September 2020 Survey
+Part B - Consultation (September 2020 Survey)

-Summary of consultation responses received by end August 2020
+Summary of consultation responses received

-Following distribution of fifteen questions through our standard church plan questionnaire in summer 2020 to existing Churches Conservation Trust correspondents (together with an invitation for correspondents to share the survey and associated Church Plan Part A), no responses were received for The Church in the Field at Low Ham.
+Following distribution of fifteen questions through our standard church plan questionnaire in summer 2020 to existing Churches Conservation Trust correspondents, (together with an invitation for correspondents to share the survey and associated Church Plan Part A), no response was received for The Church in the Field at Low Ham, by the deadline of 25 September.
+View the survey questions as Appendix 1.